muellerflorian/walesky-rna-loc-liver/ReadMe.md

 - [License](#license)

 # Documentation
 Here we provide only a brief overview.
-The officiel documentation with usage is at:
+The complete documentation with usage examples can be found here:
 <a href="https://muellerflorian.github.io/walesky-rna-loc-liver/" target="_blank">**https://muellerflorian.github.io/walesky-rna-loc-liver/.**</a>

 # System Requirements